 When you are writing your web content, you want to keep it clean.
 This is more than just checking for spelling and grammar errors.
-Keeping it clean is similar to keep it short because it makes the content simple to read.
+Keeping it clean is similar to keep it short because it makes the contents simple to read.
 You want to avoid using too much fluff and jargon.

-People want their information right up front and if they have to read through the fluff, they are going to give up and find the information somewhere else.
+People want their information right upfront and if they have to read through the fluff, they are going to give up and find the information somewhere else.

 However, don’t confuse fluff with details.
 When we discussed actionable content, you don’t want to make the instructions difficult to understand by making them too short.
 You can find a happy medium between being detailed and carrying on.
 If you feel like your thought is done and complete, it is.